Medicare in Texas

 What is Medicare Advantage?

-Medicare Advantage plans are available in all 254 counties in Texas in 2023, but plan availability ranges from as few as six plans in some of the state’s service areas to as many as 77 plans for sale in Harris County.3
+Medicare Advantage plans are available in all counties in Texas in 2025, but plan availability ranges from county to county.3

-There are 55 insurers licensed to sell Medigap plans in Texas.4
+There are 46 insurers licensed to sell Medigap plans in Texas.5

 Unlike other Medicare plan coverage (Medicare Advantage and Medicare Part D prescription drug plans), there is no annual open enrollment window for Medigap plans.
 Instead, federal rules provide a one-time six-month window when Medigap coverage is guaranteed-issue.
-This window starts when a person is at least 65 and enrolled in Medicare Part B (you have to be enrolled in both Part A and Part B to buy a Medigap plan).
+This window opens when a person is at least 65 and enrolled in Medicare Part B (you must be enrolled in both Part A and Part B to purchase a Medigap plan).

 What is Medicare Part D?